sc-ventures/cloudbreak-documentation/docs/cb-profile.md

 For more information about setting environment variables in Profile, refer to [Set Profile variables](#set-profile-variables).

-### Change SMTP parameters
+### Configure email notifications

-If you want to change SMTP parameters, add them your `Profile`.
+If you want to configure email notification, configure SMTP parameters in your `Profile`.

+> In order to use this configuration, your email server must use SMTP.

 The default values of the SMTP parameters are: